wp-plugins/twitter-user-timelines/readme.txt

 2. The Widget Settings
 3. Tweets in the No Nonsense theme
 4. Tweets in the Twenty Fourteen theme
-4. Tweets in the Hueman theme
+5. Tweets in the Hueman theme

 == Changelog ==

+= 1.0.1 =

+* Fixed a minor issue with overrides

 = 1.0.0 =